 And the West of Scotland offers a sense of freedom that no other landscape in the UK can beat.
 Search out misty lochs, go for long forest walks and, if the winter weather takes a turn, head into the cosy welcome of a traditional Scottish pub, such as the Village Inn at Arrochar.
 Sláinte!

-Wherever you choose for your weekend break, enjoy the freedom, for a couple of days, to do exactly as you wish.
+Wherever you choose for your weekend break, enjoy the freedom, for a couple of days, to do exactly as you wish on a winter holiday.